dwkim78/upsilon/README.md

-Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality.
+Unfortunately, it is hard to find an universal and consistent way of removing such non-varying light curves from many time-series surveys having different characteristics, so UPSILoN does not provides such functionality (yet).

 ### Logger

-If you want to write log messages either to console or to a disk, you can use the UPSILoN Logger class as:
+If you want to write log messages either to console or to disk, you can use the UPSILoN Logger class as:

 ```python